History of Warren Buffett in Timeline

 2010: Settlement with Gen Re

-On March 18, 2011, Goldman Sachs was given Federal Reserve approval to buy back Berkshire's preferred stock in Goldman.
+On March 18, 2011, Goldman Sachs received Federal Reserve approval to buy back Berkshire's preferred stock in Goldman.
+Buffett had been reluctant to give up the stock.

-In November 2011, Warren Buffett bought 64 million shares of International Business Machine Corp (IBM) stock, worth around $11 billion, raising his stake in the company to around 5.5 percent.
+In November 2011, Warren Buffett's purchase of 64 million shares of International Business Machine Corp (IBM) stock, worth around $11 billion, was announced, raising his stake in the company to around 5.5 percent.

 In 2011, President Barack Obama awarded Warren Buffett the Presidential Medal of Freedom.